 Turn that paper into something you can use

-Depositing a check turns that piece of paper into money that you can actually spend.
-The money sits safely in your account, and you can withdraw or spend the funds later (using your debit card, online bill pay, or your own checks).
+Depositing a check is now easier than ever.
+When you receive a check, depositing the payment turns that piece of paper into money that you can actually spend.
+The funds sit safely in your account, and you have several ways to use the money: Withdraw cash, pay bills online, shop with your debit card or checkbook, or transfer funds electronically.

 So how do you deposit a check?
-It’s not hard – there are old and new ways to do it.
+It’s not hard, and you can choose a method that fits your lifestyle.

 Where to Make Deposits